IOLTA trust accounts: How to stay compliant and avoid bar association trouble

 Even unintentional violations create problems.
 The bar does not require proof of intent to discipline trust account mismanagement.
 The violation itself is sufficient.

+Five: complete separation of client and firm funds, individual client ledgers, strict timing on deposits and transfers, no commingling, and monthly reconciliation.
 These requirements apply to every attorney holding client trust funds, regardless of firm size or practice area.

 1. Absolute separation is the foundational rule.
 Client funds never touch your operating account until properly earned.
 You cannot temporarily borrow from trust to cover operating expenses, even if you intend to replace the funds tomorrow.
 You cannot deposit firm money into a trust to cover bank fees.
 The accounts must remain completely distinct.